-State Branding – Provide a description for how the area will adopt and utilize the state brand.
+1. State Branding – Provide a description for how the area will adopt and utilize the state brand.

-The Board is committed to adopting and utilizing the new brand unveiled by the State which will be known locally as WorkSource DeKalb.
+Currently, The Board is utilizing the “WorkSource” brand unveiled by the WFD which will be known locally as WorkSource DeKalb.

-It will update its resources, such as the Board website, facility signage, Mobile Career Lab, letterhead, brochures, pamphlets, and other related materials to ensure clarity and consistency in messaging and outreach.
-Additionally, the Board’s Operator, WSD, will educate and train One-Stop Center personnel on the proper usage of the new brand, including when answering the telephone and emailing customers.
+WSD has updated its resources, such as the Board website, facility signage, Mobile Career Lab, letterhead, brochures, pamphlets, and other related materials to ensure clarity and consistency in messaging and outreach.
+Additionally, the Board’s Operator, IN THE DOOR, LLC., will educate and train One-Stop Center personnel on the proper usage of the new brand, including when answering the telephone and emailing customers.

-State Initiatives – Describe how the area will coordinate with WFD state initiatives, including: Go Build Georgia, Operation: Workforce, WorkSmart Georgia and the High Demand Career Initiative.
+2. State Initiatives – Describe how the area will coordinate with WFD state initiatives, including: Go Build Georgia, Operation: Workforce, WorkSmart Georgia and the High Demand Career Initiative.